hatchddigital/pinmap/readme.md

 Niaal Holder <niaal@hatchd.com.au>

 ## Release History
+v2.2.7 New features include:
+- Adding $.promise to locateUser for nicer callbacks.
-v2.2.5 Update toggleMarker method, BREAKING changes for better controls v2.2.4 New features include:
+- Added new showMarker() to allow you to show specific marker on the given map v2.2.5 Update toggleMarker method, BREAKING changes for better controls v2.2.4 New features include:
 - locateUser method for geo-encoding the current user and providing a callback support.